Zachary-Holden-Evraz/New_merge/Read_me.txt

 Update 6/28/23:
 - Made a new file that can merge years before 2016.
 This file will be saved under a slightly different name.
 - There will be a different sheet for each different format used in that year.
 (Can be used for 2016 on, just doesn't look as clean)
 - Since there are many different sheets (for formatting), some postprocessing is required.

+- Included a new file to convert xls files to xlsx files.
+This is neccessary for the merge program to run for earlier years.

 Update 6/7/23:
 - Included a manual save button.
 This saves a new file under a slightly different name (added backup to the end).